glebpom/yard-rest-plugin/README.markdown

 -------
     sudo gem install yard-rest-plugin

+It also requires the Jeweler gem if you plan to use the rake build tasks.

 Generating Docs
 ---------------
 When using yardoc you ask it to use the "rest" template (the -t option).
 For example: